An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: Clustering the data

-where $x$ has minimum and maximum values of $x_{min}$ and $x_{max}$ and $\hat x$ denotes the normalized vector.
-For clustering, we consider the load data at $d$ grid points as time-ordered vectors in $\mathbb R^N$.
-We denote the load recorded at station $i$ as $y_i=[y_i(t_1),\cdots,y_i(t_N)]^T$, where $i=1,...,d$ and measure the empirical similarities between different load patterns for the normalized vectors $\hat y_i$ using a variable bandwidth kernel, as explained in Section \ref{sec:DataEigen}.
-This leads to a kernel matrix, denoted as $\hat P_{d\times d}$, where the elements $\hat P_{ij}$ indicate the similarity between each pair $(\hat y_i,\hat y_j)$.
-It is worth noting that evaluating similarities of spatial points does not involve any time-delay $Q$.
-Also the matrix $\hat P$ used in PHATE to compute similarities between different time points differs from the matrix $P$ used in Section \ref{sec:DataEigen}--due to the difference between the vectors $y_i\in\mathbb R^N$ and $x_i\in\mathbb R^d$.

-After defining an initial diffusion operator like $\hat P$, PHATE proceeds with a few carefully designed steps.
-Firstly, the diffusion operator is raised to its $t'$-th power, where the optimal diffusion time scale $t'$ is chosen based on von Neumann entropy.
-This provides a robust intrinsic data distance that preserves the global structure of the data and low-pass filters the data.
-To embed the global structure in low (two or three) dimensions and resolve instabilities, PHATE considers $\hat U^{t'}_i=-\text{log}(\hat P^{t'}_i)$, where $\hat P^{t'}_i$ is the $i$-th row of $\hat P^{t'}$, and computes the potential distances:

 The final step involves performing a metric multidimensional scaling (metric MDS) to embed the data into a low-dimensional space (in our case, a 3-dimensional space).
-This is done by minimizing the following ‘stress’ function:
+This is done by minimizing the following 'stress' function:

 where the function operates on the embedded $m$-dimensional coordinates of data points.
 While the classical MDS assumes that input distances correspond to low-dimensional Euclidean distances, this assumption is overly restrictive for the PHATE setting.
 The metric MDS, however, relaxes this assumption by requiring only that the input distances be a distance metric.
-The entire clustering process is summarized in Algorithm \ref{alg:PHATE}.